 Imagine heading to work.
 You grab your keys, just like every other day, and head to your car to make the familiar commute.
 But unlike every other day, you’re driving a race car.
-You would rumble into work in a low, thunderous monster of a race car with cage and all.
+You would rumble into work in a low, thunderous monster of a race car with roll-cage and all.
 Your colleagues could be wildly impressed, or most probably, confused and annoyed.
 Who cares?
 You’re driving a race car.

 That being said, humans are nothing if not curious so we won’t blame you for wanting to know what it would be like to feel like Michael Schumacher for a day.
 But before you blow your kids’ college funds on something like this, take a look at why driving a race car to work is not the best idea.

 Not Just Background Noise.